kareem-gameel/high-throughput-DFT/README.md

-# high-throughput-xTB
+# xtb_highthroughput_relaxation
-These scripts are for multi-nodal high throughput xTB calculations
+Scripts for high-throughput xTB geometry optimization and file handling on HPC systems.